 - Use social media to improve approachability and chances to make a connection.

-- Prepare scripts for each call that focuses on an opening statement, outlines potential benefits for the customer and addresses possible concerns.
+- Prepare scripts for each call that include an opening statement, outline potential benefits for the customer and address possible concerns.

 - Determine the best time to reach the decision maker directly, typically in the early morning or late afternoon.